banting-7200/GenesisLighting/README.md

 - [x] Get the button to toggle on/off
 - [x] Implement various colour modes
 - [x] Change through various colour modes using the button
+- [ ] Add an 8-light chasing mode (8 red, 8 blue...)

 ## To Do (Hardware)

-- [ ] Use the least space possible on the breadboard
+- [x] Use the least space possible on the breadboard
-- [ ] Fit a buck converter onto the breadboard
+- [x] Fit a buck converter onto the breadboard
-- [ ] Allow for the use of two power sources using a slideswitch
+- [x] Allow for the use of two power sources using a slideswitch